What is one of the biggest issues when learning a language as an adult? Easy: finding the time to study.

 Stuck in traffic?
 Long commute home?
 An overseas flight?
 You can use such time to listen to a podcast.
 I am a great fan of podcasts and I use them to improve my English listening skills.
 When I know that I have a lot of time on my side, like when I have to fly or be on the train for at least a couple of hours, I download some of my favorite podcasts in advance.
 If you are particularly fluent in the language, you can not just use the podcasts for language learners but also radio programs as well.
-If you are learning Italian, I especially recommend you Radio Deejay ones.
-Not exactly easy language, but really entertaining.

 7 – Follow Instagram Stories of people you like or make your own Stories in your target language

 Once just a photo app, Instagram is now getting a perfect tool to learn languages.
-After the introduction of Stories, a feature which gives you the opportunity of sharing videos and photos, and the more recent addition of Instagram Live, the chance of making live videos, you can use the app to practice your listening and comprehension skills.
+After the introduction of Stories, a feature that gives you the opportunity of sharing videos and photos, and the more recent addition of Instagram Live, the chance of making live videos, you can use the app to practice your listening and comprehension skills.
 You can follow language teachers or just people you like or even celebrities: everybody is making lots of videos these days and they are a great way to listen to the real language which is spoken daily.

-I hope you found this tips useful.
+I hope you found these tips useful.
 If you are interested in more ways of incorporating language learning in your daily life, you can check some of my other blog posts: one about practicing your reading skills and another one regarding building vocabulary.

 By the way, how do you practice languages on a daily basis?
 I’d love to know!

 If you are interested in improving your Italian language skills, I’d suggest you check Chiacchieriamo, your way of chatting with an Italian without moving from home.